-Textbooks: You should budget around $800 for a semester (5 courses).
+Textbooks: You should budget a minimum of $800 for a semester (5 courses).
 Some texts can be purchased 'used' and are less expensive.

 It is compulsory for all students to have adequate medical insurance while they are in Canada.
-Students will be enrolled into TIC's Comprehensive insurance, provided through Island Savings (ISIS).
+Students will be enrolled into Allianz Global Assistance's Basic insurance, provided through Island Savings (ISIS).

 All students will be enrolled automatically for their first semester of study at VIU.
 Students staying for two semesters will have to renew their insurance before the start of their second semester of study.